lifeBalance/trying-out-webpack/README/using.md

 > A lot of the options we can use in the command line map to a configuration option.

-A configuration file is basically a [CommonJS][3] module that we have to export to make it work.
+We don’t need to write pure JSON into the **configuration file**, it's just a JavaScript object that we export as a [CommonJS][3] module.
 For example:

 ```js
 module.exports = {